 A doctor may recommend clindamycin or erythromycin, both of which are effective against P. acnes and Staphylococci bacteria.

 Comedo removal, or extraction, involves a dermatologist removing blackheads or whiteheads.

 There is limited evidence of its effectiveness, but some researchers believe that it can help manage acne that does not respond to other treatments.

-Do not attempt to remove comedones at home, as this can cause scarring and infection.
+A person should not attempt to remove comedones at home, as this can cause scarring and infection.

 Some companies sell herbal remedies for acne.
-However, for the most part, there is not strong evidence that these ingredients work, according to a 2016 review.
+However, for the most part, there is not strong evidence that these ingredients work, according to a

 For example, scientists have assessed the potential of the following to treat acne:

 - essential oils, such as basil, tea tree, or rose (Rosa damascena)

 - clays and muds, such as Dead Sea mud